Please Note: This is Ep.6

 It wasn’t until after I had reached my adult years and learned about nudity and sex in the conventional sense that the realisation dawned on me.
 When my brother and I both opened up, I struggled to accept that the person whom I loved, who I felt loved us, actually had another agenda when he was, for example, giving me what I thought was an innocent bubble bath, playing with a rubber duck, at his house in the middle of the day with no one else around.
 It made me shudder to think of what I had blocked out and what my brother remembers.
-The process of digesting that was confusing and painful, but it did help me to understand why I couldn’t connect to certain people and why I didn’t have healthy sexual relationships.
+The process of digesting that was confusing and painful, but it did help me to understand why I couldn’t connect to certain people and why I didn’t have healthy intimate relationships.

 I have now truly forgiven the old man and my other abusers (which I’ll write about later).
 I know this because the thought of them no longer evokes any negative emotion in me.

 While I cried after writing my last post, I noticed that my mind was quiet.
 There were no questions: no ‘Why’s?’, no ‘What ifs’, no pleading with the universe, no animosity towards anyone.
 It was simply a release of emotion.
 It was beautiful to go through it with that awareness.
-By the evening I had a wide smile on my face again and my meditative state had returned.
+By the evening, I had a wide smile on my face again and my meditative state had returned.

 Through my years of healing and with Divine Grace, I see the bigger picture, I see the abusers themselves have a story too, and sadly it’s usually that they were victims of abuse themselves.
 It doesn’t excuse what they did, but if we see the truth that everyone is just a victim of their conditioning, it helps our own healing.